• Skip to main content

 Hugh Simmers: Walking in his Cinematic Footsteps

-Hugh was a projectionist there in 1916 and 1917, before he left to fight in WWI, serving in the Royal Horse Artillery.
-Management of the cinema was nice enough to allow me to go into the projection room and talk with the current projectionist.
-He informed me that in the old days, when my grandfather worked there, they had two projectors.
-A second window, for the second projector, has been closed in with ductwork.
+Hugh ran the projectors there before he left to fight in WWI, serving in the Royal Horse Artillery, then emigrated to the United States.
+Cinema’s management was nice enough to let me walk up an old flight of stairs to the projection room where I had a short talk with the current projectionist.
+He told me that in the old days, when my grandfather worked there, movies were shown with two projectors.
+He pointed to the outline of a second porthole, now closed in with ductwork, that accomodated the second projector.

-The inside of the theater is still pretty much the same as in the old days.
-A terrazzo floor greets visitors and one of the original pair of ticket kiosks remains.
-An inner foyer leads to the main cinema.
-Seating was rearranged through the years to improve sight lines and comfort.
-A drapers shop that formerly stood on this site was converted to create the entry.
+The theater interiors are still pretty much the same as in the old days.
+A terrazzo floor greets visitors, and one of the original pair of ticket kiosks remains.
+A welcoming arched foyer leads to the main cinema.
+Theater seating was rearranged through the years to improve sight lines and comfort.
+A drapers shop formerly on this site was converted to create the entry.
 The auditorium was built on ground out back that had been used by a riding school.

-When my grandfather worked there, the theater only played silent films, with orchestral accompaniment.
-An all-female orchestra accompanied films the first week.
+When my grandfather worked there, the theater only played silent films with orchestral accompaniment.
+An all-female orchestra brought the films to life in the first week.
 The cinema was fitted for sound in 1930.
 Local entrepreneur Jim Poole bought the cinema in 1949 and refurbished it, displacing rats that reportedly lived there.
 He turned the establishment into an art house cinema and forged a relationship with the nascent Edinburgh International Film Festival.

-Poole made more history when he took over an adjacent shop in 1963 and turned it into a bar, which is open to this day.
+Poole made more history when he took over an adjacent shop in 1963 and turned it into a bar, which is still open.
 It was the first licensed cinema bar in the city.
-Appropriately, Sean Connery, who was born nearby, was on hand to open the bar.
-Neighboring shops were acquired in 1986 to create second and third screens with limited seating capacity.
-They opened in the early 1990s.
+Fittingly, local celebrity Sean Connery, who was born nearby, was on hand to open the bar.
+Neighboring shops were acquired in 1986 to create second and third screens with limited seating capacity; they opened opened in the early 1990s.

 The plaster work within the theater and foyer — columns, cornices, and decorative molding — has been lovingly restored and protected from future alterations.
-Historic Scotland upgraded the conservation status of the cinema in 2006, after new owners proposed a major renovation.
+Historic Scotland upgraded the conservation status of the cinema in 2006 after new owners proposed a major renovation.
+After my tour of the projection room was complete, I sat through an agonizingly dull showing of The Beguiled, a sappy Civil War saga starring Nicole Kidman.
+It was all I could do to remain in my seat.
+I spent most of the time gazing at the molding in the ceiling.
+When I tried to take pictures of the interiors during the showing, an usher told me to turn off my phone.
+Sorry.

 Filed Under: Simmers Tagged With: Cameo Theater, Hugh Simmers, King Theater